MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

       ![Connection settings](../media/run-ui-flow/uiflow-connection-card.png "Connection settings")

       >[!TIP]
-      >If you don't see your gateway, you might be in an environement whose region is different from the gateway region.
-Click on **Troubleshoot missing gateway** link in the gateway name dropdown to know more.
+      >If you don't see your gateway, you might be in an environment whose region is different from the gateway region.
+Select **Troubleshoot a missing gateway** in the gateway name list to learn more.
+You can also confirm your gateway and Power Automate regions are [mapped correctly](../regions-overview.md#region-mappings-for-power-automate-and-gateways).

+      >[!TIP]
+      >If you don't see your gateway, you might need to select a different connection.
+To do this, select **...** from the top right side of the **Run a UI flow for desktop** or **Run a UI flow for Web** card, and then select the connection from **My connections**.

       ![Select a new connection](../media/run-ui-flow/select-new-connection.png "Select a new connection")